Privacy-First Employee Monitoring - Building Trust While Maintaining Visibility

 Week 1-2: Announcement

-- Explain business need
+- Explain business need clearly

-- Detail what will be monitored
+- Detail what will be recorded

 - Answer questions in town halls